bigandy/bigandy/README.md

 ### I'm Andrew Hudson 👋

-- 🔭 I’m working on a Strava / T3 (Typescript / Next.js / Prisma / tRPC / Tailwind) project.

-I recently moved to France and am looking for a new job.
+- 🇫🇷 I recently moved to France and am looking for a new job.
 I am a full-stack React developer with many years of experience.
+- 🔭 I’m currently working on a Home control app with companion website / Electron App / React Native App.
+Technologies currently used are (Typescript / Next.js / React / Electron / React Native / Tailwind) project.

 <!--
 **bigandy/bigandy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.